astropy/astropy-APEs/APE26.rst

 forces any code interacting with the frame classes to handle both cases (checking ``frame.has_data``), complicating the codebase.
-Moreover static analyzers cannot determine which case is being used; with separated frames and data static analyzers will be able to prevent this entire class of errors.
+Moreover static analyzers cannot determine which case is being used; with separated frames and data, static analyzers will be able to prevent this entire class of errors.
 We thus find it worthwhile to separate coordinate data from reference frames at the possible expense of developers having to learn this new